marcel0ll/CustomItems/documentation/items.md

 `"saturationModifier":` - These configuration is a hidden value that increases when you consume foods.
 Your hungerbar will only start to increasing after you raise the saturation above 0.
 For further info, check [minecraft wiki](http://minecraft.gamepedia.com/Hunger).
 Default value is `1.0`.

-`"useAction":` - Values: (`"eat"',`"drink"`) - An eatting or drinking sound will play on consumption of a food item. `"eat"` - For solid foods like bread, porkchops, etc... `"drink"` - For liquids like potions.
+`"useAction":` - Values: (`"eat"`,`"drink"`) - An eatting or drinking sound will play on consumption of a food item. `"eat"` - For solid foods like bread, porkchops, etc... `"drink"` - For liquids like potions.
 Default value is `"eat"`.

 **Format Example:**